 Navigation and search

-Check skip links, menu disclosure, route labels, site search, focus order, and link purpose across public pages.
+Skip links, menu disclosure, route labels, site search, focus order, and descriptive link purpose across public pages.

 Accessibility statement

-Moral Trade aims to make its public pages and core workflows usable with keyboard navigation, clear labels, predictable routes, and assistive technology.
-The working target is WCAG 2.1 AA-oriented QA, with known limitations tracked openly instead of hidden behind a broad conformance claim.
+Moral Trade aims to make public pages and core workflows usable with keyboard navigation, clear labels, predictable routes, visible status text, and assistive technology.
+The working target is WCAG 2.1 AA-oriented QA without making a blanket conformance claim before the relevant manual checks are published.

 QA scope

-Check skip links, menu disclosure, route labels, site search, focus order, and link purpose across public pages.
+Skip links, menu disclosure, route labels, site search, focus order, and descriptive link purpose across public pages.

-Check labels, instructions, validation messages, keyboard operation, and error recovery on offer, login, registry, and onboarding flows.
+Labels, instructions, validation messages, keyboard operation, and error recovery for account, offer, registry, matching, and onboarding flows.

-Check review cards, factor-code lists, status badges, proof upload language, and challenge paths for understandable names and states.
+Review cards, status badges, proof language, challenge paths, disputes, and appeal states with understandable names and text alternatives.

-Check the opportunity inbox, consent dialogs, source-summary review, notification settings, and self-serve deletion flow with keyboard and screen-reader scenarios before wider rollout.
+Opportunity cards, consent dialogs, source-summary review, notification settings, privacy grants, export, and deletion with keyboard and screen-reader scenarios.

-Check that route-specific loading and recovery states do not trap keyboard users or hide the first meaningful content.
+Responsive layouts, loading indicators, errors, and recovery controls that do not trap focus or hide the primary action.

 Current practices